httpwg/http-extensions/draft-ietf-httpbis-priority.md

-The Prioritized Stream ID SHOULD be a value within the limit of concurrent active streams, which is determined by the SETTINGS_MAX_CONCURRENT_STREAMS paramater and streams in the "open" or "half-closed" state; see Section 5.1.2 of
+The Prioritized Stream ID SHOULD be a value within the limit of concurrent active streams, which is determined by the SETTINGS_MAX_CONCURRENT_STREAMS parameter and streams in the "open" or "half-closed" state; see Section 5.1.2 of
 {{RFC7540}}.
 A server SHOULD NOT treat a Prioritized Stream ID beyond this limit as an error because it can buffer PRIORITY_UPDATE frames; see {{frame}}.
 However, since servers can restrict the amount of buffering, PRIORITY_UPDATE